haukj/CC-MPC-Align/README.md

 The first selected cloud acts as the reference and all other clouds will be aligned to it using the standard ICP algorithm.
-If the dialog's **Save transformations to file** option is checked, all resulting 4x4 matrices (including the identity for the reference cloud) are written to `alignment_transforms.txt` next to the application binary.
+If the dialog's **Save transformations to file** option is checked, all resulting 4x4 matrices (including the identity for the reference cloud) are written to `alignment_transforms.txt` in your Documents folder.

 ## Open3D Example